By now, you’ve probably realized that you can't grow your business on referrals alone. This is why you need cleaning marketing.

 There are only three real steps to executing any Direct Mail or Door Hanger/Flyer campaign.

 For beginners, you only need to worry about steps 1 and 2.

 Step 1: Create

-Like any Marketing piece, there are a number of elements you NEED to include in your marketing piece.
+Like any cleaning marketing piece, and there are a number of elements you NEED to include:

 - Something that identifies you as the solution to your target’s problems

-- A Call-to-Action (for example: Call us now to book your services!)
+- A clear Call-to-Action (for example: Call us now to book your services!)